kevinding0218/InterviewDocuments/Q and A/System Design/User System.md

 What would happen to below scenario?
 - database.set(user); cache.set(key,user);
 	- db connection might fail, notify user current action failed and retry, but this should be Ok'
-	- if db.set succeeded, cache.set failed,
+	- if db.set succeeded, but cache.set failed, now db has new data but cache holds old data, next time the get would return old data
+- cache.set(key, user); database.set(user)
+	- if cache.set succeeded, but db.set failed, now cache has new data but dbholds old data, next time the get would return indata
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNTAwODQzOTEsMzc4MjE2NTI1LDE2OT
+eyJoaXN0b3J5IjpbLTE3NDYwMDIyNTcsMzc4MjE2NTI1LDE2OT
 UwNjU4MzgsMTU2MjA2OTE1NSwxMzk3MDcxMjY4XX0=
 -->